kishor82/lexer/README.md

 Pratt parsing is commonly used in simple expression evaluators and compilers, particularly for languages with operator-based syntax.
 It provides an elegant and efficient approach to parsing expressions while respecting operator precedence and associativity rules.

 good read: [Simple but powerful pratt parsing](https://matklad.github.io/2020/04/13/simple-but-powerful-pratt-parsing.html)

+# Binding Power
+Binding power (also known as precedence) determines how tightly an operator binds to its operands.
+Higher binding power means the operator binds more tightly, thus getting evaluated earlier in the expression.
+For example, in the expression 3 + 4 * 5, the multiplication operator * has higher binding power than the addition operator +, so 4 * 5 is evaluated first.

+# NUD (Null Denotation)
+NUD stands for `Null Denotation`.
+It is a function that defines how to parse expressions that start with a specific token.
+NUD is used for tokens that appear at the beginning of an expression.
+For instance:

+A number might have a NUD function that simply returns the numeric value.
+A parenthesis might have a NUD function that parses an enclosed expression until a closing parenthesis is found.

+example: prefix or unary expressions.

+# LED (Left Denotation)
+LED stands for `Left Denotation`.
+It is a function that defines how to parse expressions that continue with a specific token, given the left-hand side (LHS) of the expression.
+LED is used for infix operators (like + or *) and postfix operators.
+For example:

+An addition operator + might have a LED function that parses the right-hand side (RHS) of the addition expression and combines it with the LHS.
+Example of Pratt Parsing

+example: infix and postfix expressions

+# Lookup Table
+A **lookup table** is a data structure used to store information about the behavior of tokens, specifically their binding powers and the functions used to parse them (NUD and LED functions).
+This table allows the parser to quickly access the appropriate actions for each token type.

+### Key Elements of a Lookup Table in Pratt Parsing

+1. **Token Type:** Identifies the type of token (e.g., number, plus sign, parenthesis).
+2. **Binding Power:** Indicates the precedence of the token, which helps in determining how tightly the token binds to its operands.
+3. **NUD Function:** Defines how the parser should handle this token if it appears at the start of an expression.
+4. **LED Function:** Defines how the parser should handle this token if it appears in the middle of an expression, given the left-hand side.

+### Benefits of Using a Lookup Table

+- **Efficiency:** Quick access to token handling logic based on the token type.
+- **Flexibility:** Easy to update or extend the parser by modifying the lookup table without changing the core parsing logic.
+- **Clarity:** Clear separation of concerns, with token behavior defined in one place, making the parser code easier to understand and maintain.